ibm-cloud-docs/vmwaresolutions/archiref/opsmgmt/opsmgmt-vrli.md

 ![Log Insights networking diagram](../../images/opsmgmt-vrlinw.svg "Log Insights networking diagram"){: caption="Figure 1.
 Log Insights networking" caption-side="bottom"}

-In this design each location has an independent vRLI cluster deployed on the Management Cluster.
-The vRLI cluster is deployed on the tooling subnet using {{site.data.keyword.cloud_notm}} Portable IP addresses.
+In this design, each location has an independent vRLI cluster that is deployed on the Management Cluster.
+The vRLI cluster is deployed on the tooling subnet by using {{site.data.keyword.cloud_notm}} Portable IP addresses.
 This facilitates communication to all components that are addressed out of the {{site.data.keyword.cloud_notm}} RFC1918 address space.
 The components include: vSphere hosts, vCenter, Platform Services Controller, NSX Manager, and NSX Controllers.
 A vRLI cluster contains a Master Node and at least two Worker Nodes with an Integrated Load Balancer.

 * Master Node - Required initial node in the Cluster.
 The Master Node is responsible for queries and log ingestion.
-The Master Node Web UI is the single pane of glass for that vRealize Log Insight Cluster.
-All queries against data are directed against the mater which in turn distributes the workload to the Workers.
+The Master Node web UI is the single pane of glass for that vRealize Log Insight Cluster.
+All queries against data are directed against the master, which in turn distributes the workload to the Workers.
-* Worker Node - three nodes minimum are required to form a Cluster with the ability to add more Workers for scale out.
-A Worker Node ingest logs and stores logs locally.
+* Worker Node - three nodes minimum are required to form a cluster with the ability to add more Workers for scale-out.
+A Worker Node ingests logs and stores logs locally.
-* Integrated Load Balancer - This provides high availability using proprietary load balancing configuration (no external load balancer required).
+* Integrated Load Balancer - This provides high availability by using proprietary load-balancing configuration (no external load balancer required).
 * Log Insight Forwarder – This is deployed to receive logs from the NSX overlay components.
 Additionally, it can be leveraged by a client if they want to send logs from compute VMs.
 The Log Insight Forwarder is a single vRealize Log Insight Master Node that is used as a remote syslog aggregator to forward alerts to the vRLI cluster.
-As the VXLAN backed are addressed out of BYOIP address space, NAT rules must be implemented on the NSX ESG.
-The following sizes are available and the appropriate one selected:
+As the VXLAN-backed addresses are out of BYOIP address space, NAT rules must be implemented on the NSX ESG.

+The following sizes are available and the appropriate one is selected:
- * Small – 2000 Events per second
+* Small – 2,000 events per second
- * Medium – 5000 Events per second
+* Medium – 5,000 events per second
- * Large – 15000 Events per second
+* Large – 15,000 events per second

 ![Log Insights components diagram](../../images/opsmgmt-vrlicomponents.svg "Log Insights components diagram"){: caption="Figure 2.
 Log Insights components" caption-side="bottom"}

-vRLI collects logs as to provide monitoring information about the environment from a central location.
+vRLI collects logs to provide monitoring information about the environment from a central location.

 vRLI collects log events from the following virtual infrastructure and cloud management components (logging clients):
 * vCenter